vaibhavmande/freecodecamp-problems/random-quote-machine/README.md

 To run tests run `npm run test`

+To run tests from **freecodecamp**.
+Select "Random Quote Machine" from the dropdown and click "Run Tests" button to run tests.

 ## Contributing

 Pull requests are welcome.
 Please make sure to update tests as appropriate.